Logitech Wave Keys Wireless Ergonomic Keyboard

 Mac vs. PC

-Finally, the question often arise about whether there is a difference between keyboards and mice when it comes to Windows PCs and Macs.
+Finally, the question often arises about whether there is a difference between keyboards and mice when it comes to Windows PCs and Macs.
 The short answer is yes.
 But it’s not quite that black and white.

+Windows recognizes left and right mouse clicks, while Apple’s macOS is designed for a mouse with a single button.
+Apple’s own Magic Mice also include a top surface that recognizes multi-touch (swiping and scrolling) gestures.
 Windows and Mac keyboards also have some differences, specifically in special keys.
 For example, there is no “Windows” key on a Mac keyboard.
-The “backspace” key on a Windows keyboard is “delete” key on a Mac keyboard, although both keys do the same thing.
+The “backspace” key on a Windows keyboard is the “delete” key on a Mac keyboard, although both keys do the same thing.

 With the exception of using a Mac-specific mouse on Windows (that single button is tough to work around), most keyboards and mice can be used on either platform.
 Both operating systems have provisions for mapping a keyboard and mouse.
 You may end up with a speciality key that doesn’t do what its label indicates, but the core functionality will be there.
 But when in doubt, check the product description to ensure compatibility.